What kind of accuracy can I expect from Canvas?

 What if I need better accuracy?

-If you need tighter tolerances than 1-2%, you can also submit manually verified dimensions for key measurements, and we will "override" the scan's dimensions with your own, and you will receive a CAD model that uses the dimensions you provided us.
+If you need tighter tolerances than 1-2%, you can submit manually verified dimensions for key measurements, and we will "override" the scan's dimensions with your own, and you will receive a CAD model that uses the dimensions you provided us.
 This is a great option if you need to get a 3D model of an entire room or home, but only a few dimensions are critical.

 To learn more about how to submit manual dimensions with your order, please read: I need higher accuracy than 1-2%.
 Can I submit any measurements of my own of my own for my order?